-We offer our bird watching visitors discounts and things to do relevant to the visiting birds.
+We offer our bird watching visitors discounts and things to do relevant to the birds.

 Print your own;

 Get your Copper Harbor Birding Mug!